Bow Making Workshops 2017

 My general approach is to introduce people to methods I have developed over the years that work for me.
 With no more than 5 students per class I feel I can give everyone the attention they need to complete the course.
 All materials are supplied*.

-This year we are featuring four separate courses, each specializing on one aspect of bow making:
+This year we are featuring three separate courses, each specializing on one aspect of bow making:

 Camp Bend-a-Bow.
 It’s not camping it’s Glamping!